ruby-R53/VMerger/README.md

 ```
 $ vmerger.sh funnycompilation.txt
 ```
 That's it!
-Really simple stuff :)
+Dead-simple stuff :)
 This can be useful for things like video game soundtrack videos and compilation ones, because of how fast it is.
+No dependencies whatsoever, other than Bash, awk and FFmpeg.
+All of which should already come preinstalled in most distros.

 ## Current Caveats
 - File names with spaces are currently unsupported.
 This breaks the script as